kundajelab/atac_dnase_pipelines/bds/README.md

 ...
 ```

-### Parameters from configuration file
+### Parameters from a configuration file

-For any parameters not defined in configuration file, default value will be used.
-Parameters defined in configuration file overrides those defined in cmd. line arguments.
+For any parameters not defined in a configuration file, default value will be used.
+Parameters defined in a configuration file overrides those defined in command line arguments.

 ```
 	PREFIX 		: Prefix for all outputs.